fabriciobastian/ploopy-nano-scroll-button/README.md

 <img src="./images/hardware/5-attach-female-connector-to-wires.jpg" width="200"/>

-Connect the PH-2Y to the PH-2A, place the PCB into the case and arrange the wires to it is not in the way of the optics.
+Connect the PH-2Y to the PH-2A, place the PCB into the case and arrange the wires so they are not in the way of the optics.

 6. Adjust the size of the wire and solder it to the switch.
 A hot-swap socket would be awesome, but I did not have one at hand.
-I am not sure that there is enough space in the button insert to add one (may be possible).
+I am not sure that there is enough space in the button insert to add one, but there might but just enough.

 <img src="./images/hardware/6-solder-wire-to-switch.jpg" width="200"/>

-Push the button into the hole and you are ready to reassemble the nano!
+Push the button into the hole and you are ready to reassemble the Nano!

 ## Firmware